pheotter/FSND_Capstone_Project/README.md

 # Capstone Project Backend
-This project is a Capstone Project that I do myself for Udacity.
-In this project you can see movies and actors.
-If you are director or manager access to much actions; like get, edit, delete and create movies and actors according your asigned rol.
+This project is a Capstone Project of the Udacity.
+In this project you can see movies, actors and Oscars.
+If you are an acting assistant, you can only access to all get actions.
+If you are an acting director, you can perform almost all actions.
+However, if you are an executive producer, you can perform all actions; like get, edit, delete and create movies, actors and Oscars.
 As part of the Fullstack Nanodegree, this is a final projetc for ** Full Stack Web Developer Nanodegree Program**.
 In this project, I applied API endpoint structuring, implementation, Authentication with AUTH0, based on role access management strategies to control different types of user.
 The last, but not least deploying server with Render Cloud Platform.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).
 ## Getting Started